jsdelivrbot/Android-Plugin/navibeacon/README.md

 Also note that the computed distances when using beacons are not very accurate unless taken over multiple samples, and thus there is some expected latency.
 The user should stay within range of the beacon for at least 5 seconds before the signal is stable enough for usage.
 If you implement a custom callback, you may choose to compute your own estimations with less latency at the expense for less accuracy.

+Feel free to use the source code provided to extend functionality or customize behavior!

 ## Initialization

 These methods facilitate configuring internal settings for beacons.